TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   explanatory variable.
 For instance, the area of a rectangle depends on not only the height, but also the width.
 We can extend the linear model to multiple explanatory variables, including combinations of continuous and categorical variables.
-It can also include the addition of polynomial terms for explanatory variables.
+It can also include the addition of multiple polynomial terms for a single explanatory variable.
 We will begin with this latter case:

 ```
 library('caret')